Diary, 2026

 ἡ δ’ ὁτὲ μὲν λασίῃσιν ὑπὸ δρυσὶ κρύπτετο νύμφη,

-And sometimes the fairy hid herself under shaggy trees,
+And sometimes the maiden hid herself under shaggy trees,

 ἄλλοτε δ’